estahn/k8s-image-swapper/docs/getting-started.md

 ## Prerequisites

 `k8s-image-swapper` will automatically create image repositories and mirror images into them.
-This requires certain permissions for your target registry (_only AWS ECR supported atm_).
+This requires certain permissions for your target registry (_only AWS ECR and GCP ArtifactRegistry are supported atm_).

 Before you get started choose a namespace to install `k8s-image-swapper` in, e.g. `operations` or `k8s-image-swapper`.
 Ensure the namespace exists and is configured as your current context[^1].